Android QPR1 Beta 3 is now available and you can download it on your Pixel 7

-Android 13 QPR1 Beta 3 is now available, and surprisingly, it’s also available on the Pixel 7 series.
+Android 13 QPR1 Beta 3 has dropped, and surprisingly, it’s also available for the Pixel 7 series.

-Google’s patch notes don’t mention new features but detail bug fixes, including ones that deal with blank screens, unlock issues, full-screen video playback flickering and more.
+Google’s patch notes don’t mention new features but detail bug fixes, including several that deal with blank screens, unlock issues, full-screen video playback flickering and more.

 Here are the notes: